How to Use Electricity Bill Calculation Formula in Excel

 Preview to Electricity Bill Calculation Formula in Excel

-Let’s assume we have a dataset, namely “Monthly electricity usage of Johnson H. housing society (Building 1)”.
-You can use any dataset suitable for you.
+Consider the following dataset “Monthly electricity usage of Johnson H. housing society (Building 1)”.

 Dataset for electricity bill calculation formula in excel